 Simply select the link and download it to your computer (or make a copy to edit it online).
 After you open the spreadsheet, save it by another name so that you always have the original document to go back to.

-Automate your rental property depreciation with Stessa
+Automate your capital expense tracking with Stessa

 Stessa, a Roofstock company, offers free cloud-based software that helps real estate investors maximize profits through smart money management, automated income and expense tracking, personalized reporting, rent collection, and more.
 More than 100,000 investors already use Stessa to track over 250,000 properties with more than $60 billion in asset value.